 In connection with the acquisition of MikaMonu on November 23, 2015, we are required to make contingent consideration payments to the former MikaMonu shareholders conditioned upon the achievement of certain revenue targets for products based on the MikaMonu technology.
-As of March 31, 2023, the accrual for potential payment of contingent consideration was \$1.1 million.
+As of March 31, 2024, the accrual for potential payment of contingent consideration was \$160,000.

-Critical Accounting Policies and Estimates
+Critical Accounting Estimates

 The preparation of our consolidated financial statements and related disclosures in conformity with accounting principles generally accepted in the United States ("GAAP") requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
-Significant estimates are inherent in the preparation of the consolidated financial statements and include estimates affecting obsolete and excess inventory, contingent consideration and the valuation of intangibles and goodwill.
+Significant estimates are inherent in the preparation of the consolidated financial statements and include estimates affecting obsolete and excess inventory and contingent consideration.
 We believe that we consistently apply these judgments and estimates and that our financial statements and accompanying notes fairly represent our financial results for all periods presented.
 However, any errors in these judgments and estimates may have a material impact on our balance sheet and statement of operations.
 Critical accounting estimates, as defined by the Securities and Exchange Commission, are those that are most important to the portrayal of our financial condition and results of operations and require our most difficult and subjective judgments and estimates of matters that are inherently uncertain.
-Our critical accounting estimates include those regarding the valuation of inventories, contingent consideration and the valuation of intangibles and goodwill.
+Our critical accounting estimates include those regarding the valuation of inventories and contingent consideration.